WWitman/zettajs-tutorials/2-state-machine/README.md

 ## What is a Zetta device

 In Zetta, a device is software that models the behavior of a physical device.
 In this example, the device models a simple state machine.
 Through the Zetta APIs, you'll be able to switch the state on and off.
-In later tutorials, we'll apply the same patterns to allow Zetta to interact with physical devices.
+In later tutorials, you'll apply the same patterns to allow Zetta to interact with physical devices.

 ## About the state machine